pronoiac/the-manual/the-manual.md

 For the majority of people the sound of the vocals and the words that are being sung throughout the verses just merge into the overall sound of the track.
 The words that are being sung could be any old gibberish, only the words to the chorus have any real importance.
-Of course there are the exceptions when the classic narrative song breaks through and storms the Number One slot These can never be planned and I'm sure the performers of these freak hits are as surprised as anybody when it happens.
+Of course there are the exceptions when the classic narrative song breaks through and storms the Number One slot.
+These can never be planned and I'm sure the performers of these freak hits are as surprised as anybody when it happens.
 So unless you want to risk everything on some bizarre tale you have to tell, stick with us.

 When it comes to TV. performances singers make obvious focal points for the cameraman thus the viewers at home are forced to watch.